 If you aren’t prepared to learn most of that, then you will need to be ready to spend money to hire people to do it for you instead.

-#3 You don’t have a passion for any particular topic
+#3 You should not start a blog if you don’t have a passion for any particular topic

 It is much easier to blog about a subject if you have a passion for it.